DerBesJC/pichonia-policies/logistics/data_deletion.md

 - **Backups**: data may persist in encrypted backups for up to **30–90 days** after deletion before rolling out.

 ## 5. Third-Party Processors Involved
-We will forward or instruct deletion where applicable for integrated services used by Dropt, including (as enabled in your deployment):
+We will forward or instruct deletion where applicable for integrated services used by the logistics app, including (as enabled in your deployment):
 - **Stripe** (payments), **Firebase** (Auth/FCM/Crashlytics/Firestore), **Google Maps Platform** (geolocation/places).
 Processor-specific retention policies may apply; we request deletion of linked records where feasible.